pckroon/pysmiles/README.md

     string should result in edges in the produced molecule.
-- `reinterpret_aromatic` determines whether aromaticity should be reinterpreted, and determined from the constructed molecule, or whether the aromaticity specifications from the SMILES string (lower case letters) should be taken as leading.
-If `True`, will also set bond orders to 1 for bonds that are not part of a ring and have a bond order of 1.5.
+- `reinterpret_aromatic` determines whether aromaticity should be reinterpreted, and determined from the constructed molecule, or whether the aromaticity specifications from the SMILES string (lower case elements) should be taken as leading.
+If `True`, will also set bond orders to 1 for bonds that are not part of an aromatic ring and have a bond order of 1.5.
 If `False`, will create a molecule using *only* the information in the SMILES string.

 ## Writing SMILES
 The function `write_smiles(molecule, default_element='*', start=None)` can be